kiquetal/learning-path-object-level/readme.md

 Allows you to visualize S3 data by allowing you to create and publish interactive business intelligence dashboards.

-S3 Storage Lens
+- S3 Storage Lens

 Delivers organizational wide visibility into object storage usage, activity trends and make actionable recommendations to optimize costs.

-S3 Storage class Analysis
+- S3 Storage class Analysis

 This tool allows you to monitor access patterns across objects to help you decide when to transition data to the right storage

-AWS Budget
+- AWS Budget

 Allows you to set custom budgets to track your cost and usage.

-AWS Cost Explorer
+- AWS Cost Explorer

 Provides botha billing and usage report.

+#### S3 Storage Lens

+Provides a single view of object storage and activity across hundreds of acconts

+Produces actionable recommnedations to help improve cost-efficiency and apply data protection best practices

+#### AWS Budgets

+Monthly fixed target

+Monthly variable target budget

+Fixed usage amount

+Daily utilization budget

+Best Practices

+- Use AWS Budget to set custom budgets based on your costs, usage,reservation utilization, and RI coverage.

+- Set budgets on a recurring basis so that budget alerts don't unexpectedly stop coming.

+- AWS requires approximately five weeks of usage data to generate budget forecasts.
+If you set a budget to alert based on a forecasted amount, this budget alert isn't initiated until you have enough historical usage information.